 Perform any refactoring on the code your test covers

 This is campsite policy, leave the code better than how you found it.
 If you think it is spotless, double check with someone on your team.
-Code is a living organism that evolves with every commit.
+The code is a living organism that evolves with every commit.
 It must be maintained, cleaned, and optimized where it can be.
-With good unit testing in place you can do this maintenance and know if you broke something you shouldn't have.
+With good unit testing in place, you can do this maintenance and know if you broke something you shouldn't have.

 What about features?